Skip to main content

 • record transactions in the appropriate ledger accounts using double-entry bookkeeping

-• apply and analyze depreciation for accounting purposes under GAAP, including the straight-line, units-of-production, declining balance and sum of the years’ digits methods
+• Apply and analyze depreciation for accounting purposes under GAAP, including various methods like straight-line, units-of-production, declining balance, and sum of the years' digits methods, as well as depreciating equipment vs. buildings, company car vs. sole proprietor's car, and business vs. personal use.

 Next Steps